jekyll/minima/about.md

 published: true
 ---

+I intend to use this space as a place to write about my ideas.

-I am trying my hand at writing.
-I would love to have a chat and discuss any ideas.
-Easiest way to reach out is via e-mail (j.siddharth24@gmail.com)
+If you would like to chat or discuss any ideas, reach out to me at _j.siddharth24@gmail.com_